Jay: Slang

 The word jay has an archaic meaning in American slang meaning a person who chatters impertinently.

-The term jaywalking was coined in 1915 to label persons crossing a busy street carelessly and becoming a traffic hazard.
+The term jaywalking was coined in the first decade of the 1900s to label persons crossing a busy street carelessly and becoming a traffic hazard.
 The term began to imply recklessness or impertinent behavior as the convention became established.

 In January 2014, Canadian author Robert Joseph Greene embarked on a lobbying campaign among ornithologists in Europe and North America to get Merriam-Websters Dictionary to have a "Jabber of Jays" as an official term under bird groups.